Age of consent in the United States: Alabama

-"(a) A person commits the crime of sodomy in the second degree if:...

-(1) He, being 16 years old or older, engages in deviate sexual intercourse with another person less than 16 and more than 12 years old."
+"(a) A person commits the crime of sodomy in the second degree if, being 16 years old or older, he or she engages in sodomy with another person 12 years old or older, but less than 16 years old; provided, however, the actor is at least two years older than the other person."

 The State Legislature passed Act 2010-497 making it a crime for any school employee to have any sexual relations with a student under the age of 19.
 A school employee includes a teacher, school administrator, student teacher, safety or resource officer, coach, and other school employee.
 Age of the student and consent is not a defense.
 So thus, the age of consent of 16 cannot be used.